Mono VS Poly Diamond Emulsions Explained.

 Poly-crystalline synthetic diamonds are solely manufactured in laboratories, meaning by defult their quite more exspensive to produce then Mono-crystalline diamonds and because of this are comparatively less common.

-Due to their hard, small, wear-resistant particals they give a softer progression and these attributes mean they leave a pronounced, smoothed-out bevel.
+Due to their hard, small, wear-resistant particals they give a softer progression and these attributes mean they leave a pronounced, smoothed-out bevel and fter only mild use their small size means you loose material fairly quickly, with the fine fragments becoming dislodged from the surface of the strop.

 Where high hardness and wear risitance is preffered.

-Mono-crystalline diamonds.
+Mono-crystalline Summery.

 • Each particle is a single, solid crystal, with their own defined cleavage planes and naturally shaped, sharp edges.